 - MD Notebook Journal Codex 1 Day 1 Page which has your whole year covered.

-A dealbreaker for some, however, is that MD Notebook Diaries only have the monthy calendars labelled.
+A dealbreaker for some, however, is that MD Notebook Diaries only have the monthly calendars labeled.
 The weekly notes in diaries and daily pages in journals are blank.
-But if you don’t mind scribbling the dates yourself as you go along, or if you like that non-commital setup where you can go on a planner hiatus and pick up wher you left off, then this will work for you.
+But if you don’t mind scribbling the dates yourself as you go along, or if you like that non-commital setup where you can go on a planner hiatus and pick up where you left off, then this will work for you.

 Price: Starts at Php 545 for the smallest MD Notebook Diary.

-Last but not the least on this list is the oddly-shaped Traveler’s Notebook (TN), which actually is its own charm.
-It is basically a nice leather cover which can hold notebook inserts.
+Third on this list is the oddly-shaped Traveler’s Notebook (TN), which actually is its own charm.
+It is basically a nice leather cover that can hold notebook inserts.
 And it ages beautifully.
 If you find that size weird, it also comes in passport size.

 Price: Php 475 and Php 1045 for the regular-sized monthly and weekly refills respectively.
-Passport-sized counterarts respectively go for Php395 and Php845
+Passport-sized counterparts respectively go for Php395 and Php845

 You technically can’t buy the Chronodex, since it is a printable planner.
 If you hoarded fountain pen friendly paper like sheets of Elias in the past and you have access to a good printer, this can work for you.
 Creator Patrick Ng regularly releases 6-month templates, so watch out for the next update.